KiloWattDot/Portfolio/README.md

 ## Mock up

-The following wireframe shows the web application's appearance and functionality should be:
+The following wireframe shows the web application's appearance and functionality should be.
+I created this wirefram using Figma.com:

 https://github.com/KiloWattDot/Portfolio/blob/main/assets/css/images/Wireframe.png